 If the price has gone up because your deal has a short-term discount which is coming to an end, you will almost certainly have to pay a fee to end the contract.

 However, if the provider has raised prices for any other reason, and the increase is higher than the rate of inflation, then you have a right to cancel without charge.

 You can also cancel for free at any time if you outside the minimum contract term of your deal.
 If you’re in that situation, it’s always worth looking at what other deals are out there even if you don’t care about the price increase, as there’s an excellent chance you can save some money.

 To take advantage of your free cancellation right, you must notify the provider within 30 days of being told about a price increase.

-If you are moving from an Openreach (BT telephone line) network like TalkTalk, Sky, or BT to one that uses a different network (such as Virgin Media or Hyperoptic), then you will need to contact the ISP to cancel.
-You can phone them or send an email or letter.
+If you are moving from an Openreach (BT telephone line) network like TalkTalk, Sky, or BT to one that uses a different network (such as Virgin Media or Hyperoptic), you will need to contact the ISP to cancel.
+You can phone or send an email or letter.